VallarasuS/Vallarasu.in/docs/_posts/2025-11-18-python-notes.md

     - int, float, str

 ## Naming Convention
-- Can contain letters and digits
+- can contain letters and digits,
-- Have to begin with a letter or underscore
+- can start with a letter or underscore,
+- starting with _ meant for internal use,
-- Use lower case
+- use lower case
-- Avoid using keywords
+- avoid using keywords
+- user upper case for const

 ## Operators
 - +, -, *, /, %, //, **